-Personalized medicine is a rapidly advancing extension of traditional healthcare that uses gene-based information – in addition to family history, blood tests and similar diagnostics, lifestyle and environmental factors – to customize health management.
+Personalized medicine is a rapidly advancing extension of traditional healthcare that uses gene-based information – in addition to family history, blood tests, metabolomics and epigenetics such as lifestyle and environmental factors – to customize health management.
 By combining gene-based, or genomic information, and traditional clinical information, physicians can customize medical care for the specific individual.

 In statistical lingo, N is the sample size.
 With traditional medicine, the sample size for health-related recommendations can equal up to 7 billion.
 With personalized medicine, N=1.

 Not what’s right for 99.9% of the population, but what’s right for you.

 At one level, your genetic makeup could mean that a diet that worked perfectly for your neighbor or friend could fail miserably for you, even if you follow it religiously.
 Or that your progress in a fitness routine is slower, or much faster, than others.

 At a deeper level, personalized medicine allows physicians to make accurate predictions about a person’s susceptibility of developing a disease, the course of the disease, and its response to treatment.
 Armed with this knowledge, physicians can recommend diet, supplement, medication, and lifestyle changes that can reduce the chances of developing the affliction, or its severity.
 Happily, there are more genes associated with resilience and vitality than for disease, all offering the potential for increased health, wellness, and longevity.